Institute for Medical Education Leadership

 Dr. Karani serves as faculty and is on the steering committee of Harvard University’s Program for Educators in the Health Professions.
 She is Co-Chair of the Education Committee at the Society for General Internal Medicine, a member of the Education Committee at the American Geriatrics Society (AGS) and Chairs the Medical Education Research Review Committee for AGS.
 Her honors include the Sigma Xi Scientific Honor Society, Alpha Omega Alpha Medical Honor Society, the Presidential Award in Medical Education from AGS, the John A. Hartford Center of Excellence Scholar, the Teacher of the Year Award from the Brookdale Department of Geriatrics, the Excellence in Teaching Award from the The Icahn School of Medicine at Mount Sinai, Fellow of the American College of Physicians and Master Educator from the IME.

 David Muller received his BA from Johns Hopkins University and his MD from New York University School of Medicine.
-He completed his Internship and Residency in Internal Medicine at the Mount Sinai Medical Center, where he spent an additional year as Chief Resident.
+He completed his Internship and Residency in Internal Medicine at the Mount Sinai Health System, where he spent an additional year as Chief Resident.
 Upon completing his training, Dr. Muller co-founded and directed the Mount Sinai Visiting Doctors Program.
 Visiting Doctors is now the largest academic physician home visiting program in the country.
 In May 2005, Dr. Muller was appointed Dean for Medical Education and Chair of the Department of Medical Education.

 Dr. Muller’s recent honors include the Founder’s Award, Mount Sinai Visiting Doctors, Departments of Medicine and Geriatrics, 2010, the AMA Pride in the Profession Award (2009), Department of Medicine’s Ruth Abramson Humanism in Medicine Award (2005), the Alexander Richman Commemorative Award for Humanism in Medicine (2005), induction into the Gold Humanism Honor Society (2004), and the Casita Maria Community Builder Award (2002).
 Dr. Muller is Professor of Medicine and Medical Education and is a Fellow of the New York Academy of Medicine.